Tracking support metrics helps you improve processes, make better decisions, and identify trends.

 So this means you can still have nice-looking metrics on your dashboard while your support efficiency actually drops.

 In addition to tracking your speed and quantity metrics, you’ll want to actually go through support interactions and combine them with your IQS to gain a more reliable picture of how your support is performing.

 Takeaway: If you measure speed and quantity metrics in isolation, you’re looking at only half the picture.

 Focusing on quality empowers you to build better relationships with customers

-The main goal of customer service is to foster meaningful relationships with your customers.
+Excellent customer service should foster meaningful relationships with your customers.

 But there are many aspects of customers interactions that simply can’t be explained in facts and figures.

 For example, take a look at this stat: 33% of customers abandoned a business relationship due to a lack of personalization.